 Are toothwhiteners safe?

-The EU's policy on the availability of home teethwhitening products is much more stringent than in other parts of the world, where it is possible to purchase products with a higher concentration of hydrogen peroxide.
+The UK and EU's policy on the availability of home teethwhitening products is much more stringent than in other parts of the world, where it is possible to purchase products with a higher concentration of hydrogen peroxide.

 Other bleaching agents are used in some home use toothwhitening kits.